lyngklip/structjs/README.md

 #structjs
-Python struct for javascript
+Python-style struct module in javascript

-Part of the documentation is blatantly stolen from Python docs.
 ##Functions
 The module defines the following function: